bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 school physics with Newton's second law of motion to understand how we can use it to describe the motion of (macroscopic) objects.
 Then we'll move onto a more abstract method of describing these systems with Lagrangian mechanics.
-Finally, we'll move on to Hamiltonian mechanics, which can be considered as a modification of Lagrangian mechanics.
-We'll see that these concepts are not as scary as they sound as long as we remember some calculus and how to solve relatively simple differential equations.
+Finally, we'll move on to Hamiltonian mechanics (and its approximations), which can be considered as a modification of Lagrangian mechanics.
+We'll see that these concepts are not as scary as they sound as long as we remember some calculus and how to solve some relatively simple differential equations.

 Classical Mechanics
 -------------------

 `Classical mechanics <https://en.wikipedia.org/wiki/Classical_mechanics>`__
-(or Newtonian mechanics) is the physical theory that describes the motion macroscopic objects like a ball, spaceship or even planetary bodies.
+(or Newtonian mechanics) is the physical theory that describes the motion of macroscopic objects like a ball, spaceship or even planetary bodies.
-I'll won't go much into detail on classical mechanics and assume you are familiar with the basic concepts from a first course in physics.
+I won't go much into detail on classical mechanics and assume you are familiar with the basic concepts from a first course in physics.

 One of the main tools we use to describe motion in classical mechanics